History of special relativity: Electromagnetic mass

-During his development of Maxwell's Theory, J. J. Thomson (1881) recognized that charged bodies are harder to set in motion than uncharged bodies.
-Electrostatic fields behave as if they add an "electromagnetic mass" to the mechanical mass of the bodies.
-I.e., according to Thomson, electromagnetic energy corresponds to a certain mass.
+During his development of Maxwell's theory, J. J. Thomson (1881) showed that charged bodies in an electrostatic fields behave as if they add an "electromagnetic mass" of $4/3c^2$ times the electrostatic energy.
 This was interpreted as some form of self-inductance of the electromagnetic field.
 He also noticed that the mass of a body in motion is increased by a constant quantity.
 Thomson's work was continued and perfected by FitzGerald, Heaviside (1888), and George Frederick Charles Searle (1896, 1897).
-For the electromagnetic mass they gave — in modern notation — the formula $\scriptstyle{m=(4/3)E/c^2}$, where $\scriptstyle{m}$ is the electromagnetic mass and $\scriptstyle{E}$ is the electromagnetic energy.
+For the electromagnetic mass they gave — in modern notation — the formula $m=\frac{4}{3}\frac{E}{c^2}$, where m is the electromagnetic mass and E is the electromagnetic energy.
 Heaviside and Searle also recognized that the increase of the mass of a body is not constant and varies with its velocity.
 Consequently, Searle noted the impossibility of superluminal velocities, because infinite energy would be needed to exceed the speed of light.
 Also for Lorentz (1899), the integration of the speed-dependence of masses recognized by Thomson was especially important.
 He noticed that the mass not only varied due to speed, but is also dependent on the direction, and he introduced what Abraham later called "longitudinal" and "transverse" mass.
 (The transverse mass corresponds to what later was called relativistic mass.)

-Wilhelm Wien (1900) assumed (following the works of Thomson, Heaviside, and Searle) that the entire mass is of electromagnetic origin, which was formulated in the context that all forces of nature are electromagnetic ones (the "Electromagnetic World View").
+Wilhelm Wien (1900) assumed (following the works of Thomson, Heaviside, and Searle) that the entire mass is of electromagnetic origin, which was formulated in the context that all forces of nature are electromagnetic ones (the "electromagnetic worldview").
 Wien stated that, if it is assumed that gravitation is an electromagnetic effect too, then there has to be a proportionality between electromagnetic energy, inertial mass and gravitational mass.
 In the same paper Henri Poincaré (1900b) found another way of combining the concepts of mass and energy.
-He recognized that electromagnetic energy behaves like a fictitious fluid with mass density of $\scriptstyle{m=E/c^2}$ (or $\scriptstyle{E=mc^2}$) and defined a fictitious electromagnetic momentum as well.
+He recognized that electromagnetic energy behaves like a fictitious fluid with mass density of $m=\frac{E}{c^2}$ (or $E=mc^2$) and defined a fictitious electromagnetic momentum as well.
 However, he arrived at a radiation paradox which was fully explained by Einstein in 1905.